powsybl/powsybl-core/docs/grid_exchange_formats/cgmes/export.md

 Optional property related to the naming strategy specified in `iidm.export.cgmes.naming-strategy`.
 When new CGMES IDs have to be generated, a mechanism that ensures creation of new, stable identifiers based on IIDM IDs is used (see [RFC 4122](https://datatracker.ietf.org/doc/html/rfc4122)).
 These new IDs are guaranteed to be unique inside a namespace given by this UUID.
 By default, it is the name-based UUID fo the text "powsybl.org" in the empty namespace.

 **iidm.export.cgmes.profiles**<br>
 Optional property that determines which instance files will be exported.
+Allowed values are: `EQ`, `TP`, `SSH`, `SV` and `GL`.
 By default, it is a full CGMES export: the instance files for the profiles EQ, TP, SSH and SV are exported.
+The GL profile is never exported unless explicitly requested.

 **iidm.export.cgmes.topology-kind**<br>
 Optional property that defines the topology kind of the export.
 Allowed values are: `NODE_BREAKER` and `BUS_BRANCH`.